AIML-research/AIML-research.github.io/_pages/home.md

 - Generative AI, that is using machines to generate new data and solutions.

 <p style="background-color:orange;padding:5px;border-radius: 10px;">
-From August 2022, Prof. Ntoutsi will join the <a href="https://www.unibw.de/" target="_new">Bundeswehr University Munich (UniBw-M)</a> as Full Professor in its Department of Computer Science and <a href="https://www.unibw.de/code" target="_new">Forschungsinstitut Cyber Defence (RI CODE)</a>, where she will establish a new research group for AI and ML.
+From August 2022, Prof. Ntoutsi will join the <a href="https://www.unibw.de/" target="_new">Bundeswehr University Munich (UniBw-M)</a> as Full Professor in its Department of Computer Science and <a href="https://www.unibw.de/code" target="_new">Research Insitute CODE</a>, where she will establish a new research group for AI and ML.
 We have several oppenings on adaptive learning, responsible AI and generative AI.
 See details under vacancies.
 </p>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >